 We build our DIY furniture projects with wood, but do we really understand how wood works?
 If we build without taking into consideration the seasonal movement of wood our projects will crack and split.
 If we build using proper techniques our projects will become family heirlooms.
 Today I’m sharing how you can be a better builder, prevent your wood furniture from cracking and ensure your projects will last a lifetime.

 A few weeks ago I shared my 9 Pocket Hole Mistakes You Don’t Want to Make.
 I received lots of feedback that the information was useful.
 By the way, thank you for the feedback – I love hearing from you!
-In addition to discussing possible pocket hole mistakes I also touched on wood being a living thing and that seasonal changes cause movement.
-From the feedback I could tell I needed to dive a little deeper into the movement of wood, what causes wood to crack and share some DIY furniture construction tips.
+In addition to discussing possible pocket hole mistakes, I also touched on wood is a living thing and that seasonal changes cause movement.
+From the feedback, I could tell I needed to dive a little deeper into the movement of wood, what causes wood to crack and share some DIY furniture construction tips.

 Wood is a Living Thing